 Response from other levels of government

 The COVID-19 situation is rapidly evolving.
-All levels of government in Canada are working together to ensure the health and safety of communities.
-Visit the following for the latest developments and news:
+Governments are working together to ensure the health and safety of communities.
+Check out the latest developments and news: